 Skill Level: Intermediate to Advanced.

 This is a fun project that allows students to try new things.
 Students will need to research a certain food product from a Latin American country.
 The goal is to find a food that’s actually sold online (or at a local ethnic grocery store), which isn’t well-known in the U.S. and which can be purchased for a reasonable price.
 Students then purchase their item, test it out and try to convince others they should also purchase the product.

 Learning Goals: Improve speaking fluency.
 Students take their products and create a sales pitch to get their community interested in the product.

 Problem/Question: What ethnic product would sell well in my community?
 How can I get more people interested?

 Investigation: Find information about the product.
 Investigate ways to use social media to advertise the product.

 Authenticity: Students try real products enjoyed in Hispanic cultures.
 They also investigate how to use social media outlets and engage with the community around them.

-Presentation: Students are asked to present their products and create a sales pitch for their product.
-They should incorporate social media, visual aides and a short video to sell their product.
+Presentation: Students are asked to create a sales pitch for their products and present them.
+They should incorporate social media, visual aids and a short video to sell their product.

-Exposing students to life though project learning isn’t a radical concept—it’s a practical and effective method that begets positive results.
-When we start challenging students to take ownership of their learning, we see that education doesn’t have to be preparation for life, but indeed, education is life itself.
+Exposing students to life through project learning isn’t a radical concept—it’s a practical and effective method that begets positive results.